 Mild TBI, sometimes called concussion, may not require specific treatment other than rest.
-However, it is very important to follow a health care provider’s instructions for complete rest and gradual return to normal activities after a mild TBI.
-If a person resumes normal activities and starts experiencing TBI symptoms, the healing and recovery process may take much longer than if he or she had followed the health provider's instructions.
-Certain activities, like working on a computer and concentrating hard, can tire the brain even though they are not physically demanding.
-The person with the concussion might need to reduce these kinds of activities or might need to rest between periods of such activities to let the brain rest.
+However, it is very important to follow a healthcare provider’s instructions for complete rest and slow return to normal activities after a mild TBI.
+If a person returns to their normal activities too soon and starts experiencing TBI symptoms, the healing process may take much longer.
+Certain activities, such as working on a computer and concentrating hard, can tire the brain even though they are not physically demanding.
+A person with a concussion might need to reduce these kinds of activities or take frequent breaks to let the brain rest.

 - Anti-anxiety medication to lessen feelings of nervousness and fear